-- In recent years, around 18,000 foals* were born annually into the closely-linked British and Irish racing industries.
-The number quadrupled over the last 50 years.
-Only 40% are considered good enough to race.
+- Approximately 12,000 foals are born into the closely-related British and Irish racing industries each year.
+Foal numbers have grown dramatically over the past fifty years.
+Only around 50 per cent are considered good enough to race.
 The available evidence indicates that many of the ‘failures’ are shot at stables or killed for meat, or repeatedly change hands in a downward spiral of neglect.

-- More than 7,500 horses leave British racing every year – the same number who enter it.
-Only a comparatively small proportion of the animals are properly provided for.
+- About 7,000 horses leave British racing every year – the same number who enter it.
+Only a comparatively small proportion of these animals are properly provided for.